 As part of your programme at Coláiste Mhuire Co-Ed you will learn how to learn.
 Some people call this study skills, others call it academic monitoring but the essence of what it involves is learning how to learn.
 On this page of the school website we try to distill what we do throughout your time in the school and provide useful links to other pages that may of be interest to you in this regard.

 At Coláiste Mhuire all teachers do regular, formal testing (outside of bi-annual formally reported house exams).
-This is a co-ordinated approach to academic mointoring and the results are recorded on our VSware system.
+This is a co-ordinated approach to academic mointoring and the results are recorded on our compass system.
 We use these results to track progress.
 Students are also required to note their results in their journals.
 A strategy to improve your grades is set a target grade for each test.
 We encorage students to write their target grade in pencil and then to write the achieved grade in pen.
 Students are then asked to reflect on their own progress, ask teachers how they can improve and identify their own strenghts and weakness.

-All first year students are taught how to make a mind map.
+All second year students are taught how to make a mind map.
 This is then used in other subjects.
 Students are encouraged to create mind maps as an aid to revision.
 For more information on how to create a mind map go to Tony Buzans free interactive course.

 Read Review and Revise